Additional Funding Beyond the Post-9/11 GI Bill

 Montgomery GI Bill for Active Duty

-The Montgomery GI Bill (MGIB-AD) gives educational benefits to veterans and service members who have served at least 2 years of active duty.
+The Montgomery GI Bill (MGIB-AD) gave educational benefits to veterans and service members who had served at least 2 years of active duty.

 This type of GI Bill can be used for